Theaster Gates: Work with archival collections

 By working with archival collections centered in African-American history, Gates' work addresses issues of history, memory, and the value ascribed to Black history and cultural production.
-His 2017 piece "plantation lullabies" involved 4,000 pieces of what Gates describes as "negrobilia."
+He cites the influence on his own work of, for example, the Chicago ceramicist Marva Lee Pitchford-Jolly.
+His 2017 piece "plantation lullabies" involved 4,000 pieces of what Gates describes as "negrobilia".
 This included: old sheet music, signs, pamphlets, coin banks, figurines - as part of the Edward Williams Collection.
-Similarly, his Black Image Corporation involved the use of John H. Johnson's photographic archive - with special focus being given to Black image-makers who were prominent during the civil rights era - Moneta Sleet, Jr and Isaac Sutton.
+Similarly, his Black Image Corporation involved the use of John H. Johnson's photographic archive - with special focus being given to Black image-makers who were prominent during the civil rights era - Moneta Sleet Jr and Isaac Sutton.
 Many of his works incorporate archived objects imbued with histories of racism, like his extensive series of works made with decommissioned firehoses, including In Case of Race Riot Break the Glass (2011) and the Civil Tapestry series (2011-ongoing).
 The use of the hoses gestures to the extensive history of police departments using firehoses to attack protesters during the Civil Rights Movement.
+A 2024 exhibition at the Stony Island Arts Bank, combines original work by Gates and other artists with archival materials, furnishings and decor that Gates salvaged from the Johnson Publishing Company's South Michigan Avenue building in Chicago in 2010.

 University of Chicago Arts and Public Life initiative

-Since 2011, Gates has been the director of Arts and Public Life at the University of Chicago.
-In this role, he oversees staff at the Arts Incubator in Washington Park and the Reva and David Logan Center for the Arts, a wide network of resident and visiting artists (including current and former participants in our residency program), community participants, programmatic partners, and friends.
-He is also a full professor in the Department of Visual Arts at the University.
+From 2011 to 2018, Gates was the founding director of Arts + Public Life at the University of Chicago.
+In this role, he oversaw staff at the Arts Incubator in Washington Park and the Reva and David Logan Center for the Arts, a wide network of resident and visiting artists (including current and former participants in our residency program), community participants, programmatic partners, and friends.
+He is also a full professor in the Department of Visual Arts at the university.

-Gates is also the leader of the Place Lab, a partnership between Arts + Public Life and the Harris School of Public Policy, which is working to design and implement new approaches to urban development.
-The Place Lab partners with the demonstration cities of Gary, Akron, Detroit, and other Knight Foundation communities.
+Gates was also the leader of the Place Lab, a partnership between Arts + Public Life and the Harris School of Public Policy, which worked to design and implement new approaches to urban development.
+The Place Lab partnered with the demonstration cities of Gary, Akron, Detroit, and other Knight Foundation communities.